casanave/Hurri_Help/README.md

 **FUTURE WORK: **

-- Try EMOTION DETECTION algorithm to isolate 'SAD' tweets for labeling, and have labels as "TARGET" and "Not TARGET"
+- Try EMOTION DETECTION algorithm to isolate 'SAD' tweets for labeling, and have labels as "TARGET" and "Not TARGET" for decernment

 - Collect and utilize larger data set